Ebazhanov/linkedin-skill-assessments-quizzes/t-sql/t-sql-quiz.md

   studentid firstname lastname
   1 null mark twain

 #### Q27.
 Which Query returns all student names with the highest grade?

 create table students( studentname varchar(50), grade int);

--[] select studentname from students where grade=max(grade);
+- [] select studentname from students where grade=max(grade);

--[] select top(1) studentname from students order by grade;
+- [] select top(1) studentname from students order by grade;

--[] select top(1) with ties studentname from students order by grade desc; -[x] select studentname,max(grade) from students order by grade desc;
+- [] select top(1) with ties studentname from students order by grade desc;

+- [x] select studentname,max(grade) from students order by grade desc;

 #### Q28.
 What role does "inventory" play?

 select bookid, boooktitle, bookauthor,quantityonhand from inventory.books;

--[] you only want to see results from books currently in inventory -[] it instructs the query engine to find the books table in the inventory schema -[x] it instructs the query engine to find the books table in the inventory database
+- [] you only want to see results from books currently in inventory

+- [] it instructs the query engine to find the books table in the inventory schema

+- [x] it instructs the query engine to find the books table in the inventory database

--[] it instructs the query engine to join the books table to the inventory schema
+- [] it instructs the query engine to join the books table to the inventory schema